PhilipCoder/WillCore.UI/README.md

 The model binding is an unique binding in the sense that it provides bi-directional model binding.
 An example of bi-directional model binding is when a string field is binded to an input.
 The property changes when the value of the input changes, and the input changes when the property changes.
 The input's value will always be the same as the property.

-_A model binding need the following assignments to complete assignment:_
+_A model binding needs the following assignments to complete assignment:_

 Type | Description
 ------------ | -------------